-All experiments are performed on the Argonne IBM SP2, which connects 64 Power 1 processors with an SP2 high-speed switch.
+All experiments are performed on the Argonne IBM SP2, which connects 80 Power 2 processors with an SP2 high-speed switch.
 The SP2 supports both a fast, machine-specific communication library (MPL) and TCP/IP.
-MPL has performance characteristics typical of high-speed parallel computer communication libraries (35 MB/sec bandwidth, small-message latencies of around 100 $\mu$ sec).
-TCP over the SP2 switch runs at about 8 MB/sec and incurs small-message latencies of around 2 msec; hence, it has performance characteristics similar to a tuned OC3 or faster ATM network in a metropolitan area network.
-TCP communication on the SP2 that does not used the high-speed switch uses Ethernet.
+MPL has performance characteristics typical of high-speed parallel computer communication libraries (55 MB/sec bandwidth, small-message latencies of around 50 $\mu$ sec).
+TCP over the SP2 switch runs at about 22 MB/sec and incurs small-message latencies of around 320 $\mu$ sec; hence, it has performance characteristics similar to a tuned OC3 or faster ATM network in a metropolitan area network.
+TCP communication on the SP2 that does not used the high-speed switch has performance characteristics similar to Ethernet.

-7.1.
-Microbenchmark Results
+8.1 Microbenchmark Results

 We use a microbenchmark to compare the performance of secure and unsecure versions of our basic communication mechanisms.
 This Nexus program bounces a vector of fixed size back and forth between two processors a large number of times.
 Each communication is achieved by an RSR to the remote node, with the RSR handler that executes on the remote node invoking an RSR back on the originating node.
 The experiment is repeated for different vector sizes.
-Figures 4 and 5 show results obtained in five different configurations: Nexus when using IBM's low-level MPL communication library, with and without DES encryption and MD5 authentication (MPL Secure, MPL Unsecure); Nexus when using TCP/IP communication, with and without DES encryption and MD5 authentication (TCP Secure, TCP Unsecure); and Nexus when using SSL over TCP, with DES encryption and MD5 authentication (TCP/SSL Secure).
-In those experiments that used TCP/IP communication (TCP Secure, TCP Unsecure, and TCP/SSL Secure) we did not utilize the SP2 high-speed switch.
+Figures 6 and 7 show results obtained in four different configurations: Nexus when using IBM's low-level MPL communication library, with and without DES encryption and MD5 authentication (MPL Secure, MPL Unsecure); and Nexus when using TCP/IP communication, with and without DES encryption and MD5 authentication (TCP Secure, TCP Unsecure).
+In those experiments that used TCP/IP communication (TCP Secure and TCP Unsecure) we did not utilize the SP2 high-speed switch.
 Note that identical source code, DES encryption libraries, and MD5 authentication libraries were used for all experiments.

 In all the microbenchmark experiments encryption was performed using a DES library in cipher block chaining (CBC) mode.
 The library used is libdes version 3.00 written by Eric Young.
 Authentication in all the microbenchmark experiments used the MD5 message digest algorithm.
 The library used is RSAREF version 2.0 from RSA Laboratories.
-The SSL tests were conducted using SSLRef 2.0 from Netscape Communications Corporation.
-This software uses RSAREF version 2.0 from RSA Laboratories to perform the public/private key operations for handshaking and key exchange, and, as already mentioned, uses libdes version 3.00 from Eric Young to perform encryption and RSAREF version 2.0 from RSA Laboratories to perform authentication.

 The results reveal a number of interesting attributes of our Nexus secure communication infrastructure.
-Looking first at Figure 4, we note that for small messages, the underlying communication protocol (TCP vs. MPL) makes a bigger difference to performance than whether or not security is enabled.
-For a 10-byte message, unsecure MPL communication takes 108 $\mu$ sec, while secure MPL takes 210 $\mu$ sec: 94 percent slower than unsecure MPL, but still a lot faster than both secure and unsercure TCP, which take 770 and 929 $\mu$ sec, respectively.
+Looking first at Figure 6, we note that for small messages, the underlying communication protocol (TCP vs. MPL) makes a bigger difference to performance than whether or not security is enabled.
+For a 10-byte message, unsecure MPL communication takes 78 $\mu$ sec, while secure MPL takes 128 $\mu$ sec: 64 percent slower than unsecure MPL, but still a lot faster than both secure and unsecure TCP, which take 394 and 472 $\mu$ sec, respectively.
 These results emphasize the importance of using optimized low-level communication mechanisms when these are available.